In this easy recipe for balsamic green beans, a mixture of olive oil and balsamic vinegar gives the dish a wonderfully complex flavor.

 - Preheat oven to 400 degrees F.

-- Roast until just tender, tossing once midway through roasting, about 20 minutes.
+- Roast until tender-crisp, tossing once midway through roasting, about 20 minutes.

 - To serve the balsamic green beans, divide them among plates and drizzle with the pan juices.